 Everyone must follow the Government’s advice to stay at home.
 However, some people with Crohn’s and Colitis may be at higher risk of severe complications from coronavirus and need to take extra protective measures.
 To help make this clearer to yourself, and to your doctors and nurses, the BSG and other experts have developed a new website tool.

-The COVID-19 UK IBD Tool is a 15-minute online survey.
+The IBD Registry COVID-19 UK IBD Tool is a 15-minute online survey.
 You enter your health information and the survey results will indicate your risk level.
-The results will be available for you to download/save and this information will also be sent to the IBD medical team that you select in the survey.
+The results will be available for you to download/save and this information.

 The personal information you share will be kept securely, and only used for purposes relating to the COVID-19 pandemic.
 The website tool has a privacy statement about this.
 Please consider:

-- Completing the COVID-19 UK IBD Tool and submit your results, so that your risk level is based on accurate, up-to-date information from you.
+- Completing the IBD Registry COVID-19 UK IBD Tool and submit your results, so that your risk level is based on accurate, up-to-date information from you.